How to Capture Cassette Audio to MP3

 audacity

-You'll need to also download and install the Lame encoder.
-It installs as a callable program, and is used when Audacity is asked to "Export Selected" to MP3.
+You’ll need to also download and install the Lame encoder.
+This is used when Audacity is asked to “Export Selected” to MP3.

 I'll bypass the steps involved in downloading and installing Audacity and Lame, but if you need a walk-through on that, please see the article "Create Ringtones from Music You Already Own" here on Bright Hub and then come back to this article.